 We need to know that we’re not alone in how we feel; we need to be able to talk about the fact that relationships get HARD after kids, and that they also get better.
 We can begin to take care of ourselves and learn how to communicate more effectively.

 We can help others be better prepared by being wiling to share with not-yet-parents about the nitty-gritty reality that parenthood can be.
 I know it’s not like this for everyone, but I also know my experience is not unique.
 I have fantastic mom-friends who have also been willing to open up that they have faced challenges and changes too.
 And yet, we tip toe around this a lot of the time, and don’t open up until we’re on the other side of it.
+And then, we commiserate to those who have also been through it, but keep quiet around those thinking about having kids.
+This needs to change.

 Honesty is essential